NEUTRAL BAY | RESTORATIVE DENTISTRY

 3. Removing infection

-The infected nerve tissue is removed, and the inside of the tooth is cleaned and shaped.
+We create a small opening to access the infected pulp.
+The nerve tissue is then gently removed, and the inside of the tooth is cleaned and shaped using precise, modern instruments.

 5. Restoring strength